Sorry there was no post last night, I got in a little late for me!

 The yarn is very different for me, but the shop clerk says it knits up really fun.
 I think it will make a nice pullover for work and I’m trying to get away from always doing blue, black or gray!

 The next stop was 88 Stitches in Langley which was one of our favorite stores last year.

 I like how this shop always has a featured designer in store.
 Last year it was Sylvia McFadden and I ended up buying her book and making up a shawl.
 This year it was Sandy Bahrich of Firefly Notes which is all knitting accessories.
-She had the cutest bags (cuts of lamb🤣), switch markers, etc. I also like how this store always has a good sale yarn bin on this day.
+She had the cutest bags (cuts of lamb🤣), stitch markers, etc. I also like how this store always has a good sale yarn bin on this day.
 I just couldn’t help myself and ended up coming home with this:

 I was doing my best to avoid buying yarn, but at least I didn’t buy any single skeins this year!!!!